ryan2625/ESP32-CC1101/README.md

 ### Method: `spi_bus_initialize()`

-An SPI bus is essentially a group of shared wires.
+An SPI bus is essentially a group of shared wires that transfers data.
 In our case, the wires map to the four pins of the SPI protocol.
 This includes the MOSI (Master Out, Slave In), MISO (Master In, Slave Out), SCK (Clock Signal), and CSn (Chip Select) lines. `spi_bus_initialize` tells the ESP32 to configure the SPI bus according to our specifications including which SPI controller to select and which pins we are using for this bus.
 We initialize the SPI bus using:

 - [`spi_bus_initialize()`](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-reference/peripherals/spi_master.html#_CPPv418spi_bus_initialize17spi_host_device_tPK16spi_bus_config_t14spi_dma_chan_t)